Today is officially the first day of spring and it is one of my favourite days of the year as it is also St Brigid’s Day.

 4. The story of the Cross

-St Brigid was by the sick bed of a dying pagan chieftain, possibly her father, soothing him with stories about Catholicism and her belief in God.
+St Brigid was by the sick bed of a dying pagan chieftain, possibly her father, soothing him with stories about her faith and her unwavering trust in God.
 She began telling the story of Christ on the Cross, picking up rushes from the ground to make a cross.
 Before his death, the chieftain asked to be baptised.

 Initially, legend has it, people used to make similar crosses to hang over the door of their homes to ward off evil, fire and hunger.
 Over time, word spread about St Brigid, her kindness, faith and the making of the cross became synonymous with her and the tradition now bears her name.